arkency/posts/posts/2024-02-06-completely-custom-zeitwerk-inflector.md

 ## 2. Set overrides for Rails::Autoloader::Inflector

-In some cases, you won't add certain autoloader-specific rules to the ActiveSupport inflector.
+In some cases, you don't want to add certain class or module naming rules to the ActiveSupport inflector.
 It's not mandatory.
-You have the option to override some specific rules only for Zeitwerk and leave the Rails global inflector as it is.
+You have the option to override particular inflections only for Zeitwerk and leave the Rails global inflector as it is.
 However, even if you do that, Zeitwerk will still fall back to `String#camelize` and `ActiveSupport::Inflector` when it cannot find a specific key.